 This draft uses alternating wefts of blue and black (again unweaveable -- but unbelievable!)

-So I posted this and the comments were really helpful.
-Marg Coe told me that it demonstrated the principle of "Simultaneous Contrast."
-Still skeptical that I wasn't seeing things, I then posted a comment wondering whether the image on the screen itself had changed with the weft colors.
-Michael Stearn wrote back to tell me he had cropped the image so that he could compare the whites in isolation -- and the warp colors were indeed the same white throughout!
+(Even so, I wondered if I was seeing things.
+So I then posted a question wondering whether the image on the screen itself had changed with the weft colors.
+Michael Stearn wrote back to tell me he had cropped the image so that he could compare the whites in isolation -- and the warp colors were indeed the same white throughout!)

 And while we're on the subject of yellow: In my travels, I can't count how many times I've heard weavers say, "Yellow is not my color."
 Nor is it mine (I never wear it) but I use it all the time in my weaving and teaching.
 And often in dye workshops it's the first color that's used up.